dstroy0/InputHandler/README.md

 void clearOutputBuffer();
 ```

-The input process will continue to function even if you do not define an output buffer.
+The input process will function without an output buffer.

-Target function will not execute if the command string does not match, any arguments are type-invalid, or an unexpected amount of arguments are received.
+The target `commandString` function at pointer will not execute if the command string does not match, any arguments are type-invalid, or an unexpected amount of arguments are received.

 # Design Goals
 Implementation flexibility.